 If the respondent is identified as having more than one job or business the interviewer will be prompted to read a statement to the respondent to assist them in identifying the main job as a reference for following questions.
 The CAPI application includes alternative question wordings to identify multiple-job holders.
 In particular, when the AGF module is included, the alternative wordings serve to reduce potential mis-reporting among persons reporting work in agriculture.

-D02a / D02b In (this/NAME’s) job, what kind of work (do/does) (you/he/she) do?
+D02A / D02B In (this/NAME’s) job, what kind of work (do/does) (you/he/she) do?

 Record occupation title and the main tasks and duties of the respondents in their main job.
 It is vital to capture sufficiently detailed information about the title and main tasks or duties to enable coding of ISCO 08.
-For example, if the respondent says he/she is a teacher, the interviewer should inquire further as to what type of teacher- primary school, vocational school, subject matter taught, language, etc and then record both the title (D02a) and the tasks and duties (D02b) reported.
+For example, if the respondent says he/she is a teacher, the interviewer should inquire further as to what type of teacher- primary school, vocational school, subject matter taught, language, etc and then record both the title (D02A) and the tasks and duties (D02B) reported.
 This includes examples of occupational titles (e.g. long-distance truck driver, police officer, office cleaner, tri-cycle driver etc) and main duties (e.g. transporting goods between cities).

 D03 (Do/does) (you/he/she) work…?